 Did you know that 75% of UK businesses are up against a digital skills shortage?
+Or that 82% of online advertised jobs require some level of digital skills?
 That’s good news for those who have the sought-after skills, and in an age when no business should be without a website, one job role that’s not going anywhere is web development.

 A web developer’s job is to work with designers and other stakeholders to build the functionality of a website, and with website technology advancing all the time, and brands continually needing to reinvent themselves to offer fresh new looks, the work of a web developer has never been more important.

 While a designer comes up with the vision for how a website will look and feel, and other consultants might come up with aspects such as the architecture, navigation and other aspects of the website’s usability, it’s the web developer who makes this a reality.
 Developers are also responsible for making sure that the site works smoothly across all platforms, as well as providing ongoing support for things like bug fixes and implementing new features.

 Often you’ll start out as a junior developer and work your way up to senior and then lead developer.
 Within this, there’s a lot of scope for specialism in web development, with some developers choosing to become experts in particular programming languages, systems such as Drupal or mobile applications.
 Broadly speaking, though, web development jobs come under the category of frontend or backend development:

 - CSS/HTML developer – a web developer specialising in CSS and HTML

 - Frontend user interface developer – someone with specialist skills in developing interactive elements of a website

 - Mobile/tablet frontend developer – a web developer specialising in frontend development for mobile devices